makerdao/community/governance/polls/Reinstate Surplus Buffer Lerp - March 7, 2022.md

 ## Review

 The community can vote in this poll to express support or opposition to the following changes:
-* Lowering the [Surplus Buffer](https://makerdao.world/en/learn/governance/param-system-surplus-buffer) from its current value of 250 million DAI
+* Lowering the [Surplus Buffer](https://makerdao.world/en/learn/governance/param-system-surplus-buffer) from its current value of 250 million DAI.
 * Reinstating the [Surplus Buffer](https://makerdao.world/en/learn/governance/param-system-surplus-buffer) `lerp` increase from 60 million DAI to 90 million DAI as defined in [this poll](https://vote.makerdao.com/polling/QmUqfZRv?network=mainnet#poll-detail) and subsequent [executive proposal](https://vote.makerdao.com/executive/template-executive-vote-onboarding-new-vault-types-parameter-changes-and-core-unit-budget-distributions-november-26-2021?network=mainnet#proposal-detail).
 * The initial value of the [Surplus Buffer](https://makerdao.world/en/learn/governance/param-system-surplus-buffer) will be based on the 30-week linear extrapolation passed on November 26th and executed on November 29th, 2021.